 Hanken's DMP template has also been integrated in DMPTuuli.
 When creating a new DMP, select “Hanken School of Economics” as the primary organisation.
 Then remember to choose ”No funder associated with this plan or my funder is not listed.”
 This is especially for research projects which do not have any funders associated or the funders are not listed.
 Hanken’s DMP template will be available after you click “Create plan.”

 Now you can write a DMP under “Write plan” by using Hanken’s DMP template.
 After clicking each “+” sign, you can see the content and complete the sections of a DMP.
 Use Hanken's DMP guidance on the right side to help you to complete each section.
 Remember that the content of Hanken’s specific guidance on each topic will only be shown after you click "Hanken" and then "expand all" or the sign "+" on the right side.

 Do not forget to click “Save” after you finish answering each question.

 1. General description of data: Data types and formats, estimated data size, and how to control the consistency and quality of data.

-3. Documentation and metadata: How to describe your data to make your data findable, accessible, interoperable, and reusable (FAIR) for you and others.
-For more information, see Data documentation and metadata.
+3. Documentation and metadata: How to describe your data to make them findable, accessible, interoperable, and reusable (FAIR) for you and others.
+See Data documentation and metadata.